keras-team/keras/.gemini/styleguide.md

 It’s okay to say no: just because someone asks for a feature doesn’t mean we should do it.
 Every feature has a cost that goes beyond the initial CL: maintenance cost, documentation cost, and cognitive cost for our users (a sprawling API surface is a major usability issue).

-In particular, in the Keras API, every new feature has to be maintained in perpetuity, and has to be replicated in every implementation of the Keras API (which includes tf.keras, tensorflow.js, and other third-party implementations).
+In particular, in the Keras API, every new feature has to be maintained in perpetuity.

 As such, our criteria for adding a new feature in the API is the following: